Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch8/index.md

 x(t) = X(\omega) \cos \left( \theta_s \cdot EO - \phi(\omega) + \phi_0 \right)
 \end{equation}

 where $\phi_0$ is our new phase offset.
 What are the possible values for $\phi_0$?
-Well, since the start of the forcing function is unknown, we can assume any value between 0 and $2 \pi$.
+Since the start of the forcing function is unknown, we can assume any value between 0 and $2 \pi$.
 That's our first improvement.

 Next, we need to add an amplitude offset.
-This is a bit more complicated.
+This is more complicated.
 A reasonable attempt would be to just add a constant term to each probe's measurements.
 That would, however, imply our zeroing artifact at the start and the end of the resonance has the same value.
 No justification for this assumption exists.

 Instead, we introduce a linearly-varying amplitude correction.
 The correction function is defined by two terms, $z_{\Omega_{\textrm{median}}}$ and $z_{\Omega_{\textrm{max}}}$.
 These terms are defined as follows: